 Back when I started experimenting with solar set-ups, panels and charge controllers (to regulate the charge to protect the batteries and panels) were relatively costly and only available in my location by special catalog order.
-Deep cycle sealed 12v “marine” or golf cart batteries (for solar and other charging) and dc-to-ac power inverters (for converting battery power to run household corded devices) were and are available at many Walmarts and truck stops.
+Deep cycle sealed 12v marine/boat or golf cart batteries (for solar and other charging) and dc-to-ac power inverters (for converting battery power to run household corded devices) were and are available at many Walmarts and truck stops.

-Although my first portable solar power set-up was a noticeable cost for an AmeriCorps member (maybe $600 total, or about a month’s living stipend), creating a portable solar charging and powering option wasn’t prohibitively expensive.
+Although my first portable solar power set-up was a noticeable cost for an AmeriCorps member (maybe $600 total, or about a month’s stipend/salary), creating a portable solar charging and powering option wasn’t prohibitively expensive.
 I worry for people who are convinced that solar power must involve a major financial investment to be viable, and particularly given the components readily available today.

 - Instapark 30 Watt Mono-crystalline PV Solar Panel, with included charge controller and alligator clips (approx. $70)